grab/engineering-blog/_posts/2023-06-01-pii-masking.md

 ## PII masking

-To ensure security, stability and privacy of our users, data engineers who need to tune their new machine learning models based on production data are **not granted access** to the production environment.
+To ensure the security, stability, and privacy of our users, data engineers who need to tune their new machine learning models based on production data are **not granted access** to the production environment.
 Instead, they have access to the staging environment, where production data is mirrored and PII is masked.

 <div class="post-image-section"><figure>
   <img src="img/pii-masking/image2.png" alt="" style="width:70%"><figcaption align="middle">Fig. 4 PII masking pipeline from the production environment to the staging environment</figcaption>